Answers to common questions, including how to pay your bill.

-A. Statements are issued monthly after we receive payment from your insurance company.
-You will receive a Summary statement within a week after your services are rendered.
+Statements are issued monthly after we receive payment from your insurance company.

-A. We ask that payments be made at the time of your visit so you won’t be inconvenienced with a Balance Due statement sent to your home after your visit.
+We ask that payments be made at the time of your visit so you won’t be inconvenienced with a statement sent to your home after your visit.
 It also helps us reduce costs and saves you the trouble of mailing a payment back to OHSU.

 The most common insurance denials received on claims are: